SpiNNakerManchester/SpiNNakerManchester.github.io/development/devenv.md

 We recommend the [Oracle Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

-The tools require at least Java 8 but there is no know reason a more upto date version can not be used.
+The tools require at least Java 8 but there is no known reason that a more up to date version cannot be used.
+We have regularly tested OpenJDK 8 and OpenJDK 11 with no problems.

 ## Java version of the tools
 Java version is optional and off by default.